How to Change the Version of TypeScript Compiler in VSCode

 Cyrus Kao

-Last modified
+Last modified on .

 By default, VSCode uses its own TSC (TypeScript Compiler), which is usually not the latest version of TypeScript.
-To use the latest features, we'll need to install TypeScript in our package's dependencies and select the version from node_modules in VSCode (.vscode/settings.json).
+To enable the latest features, we'll need to install TypeScript in our package's dependencies and select the version from node_modules in VSCode (.vscode/settings.json).

 Install TSC